ak47andrew/virtual-console/docs/src/palette.md

 ### Unset colors

 All unused colors are set as black.
-This is just so console won't crash if unset color is set + I can enjoy my compile-time array size
+This is just so console won't crash if unset color is set + I, as a fellow rust programmer, can enjoy my compile-time array size

 So, for example, if your `.pal` file is like this:
 ```